Loading...

 Pair with Protein

-Consume Merlot wine alongside a source of lean protein such as grilled chicken, turkey, or tofu.
-Proteins help slow down the absorption of glucose into the bloodstream.
+Consume Merlot wine alongside a source of lean protein, such as grilled chicken or fish.
+Protein can help slow down the absorption of sugars, reducing the spike in glucose levels.

 Stay Hydrated

 Drink plenty of water before and after consuming wine.
-Proper hydration can support metabolic processes and help prevent rapid glucose increases.
+Proper hydration can help stabilize blood sugar levels and reduce the impact of alcohol.

 healthspan-mbl